Expert design advice, information, and tips all about house painting, written by a professional painter and decorator.

 - Clean mildew and dry thoroughly before painting.
 This is usually an issue near the ground or at areas where rain runoff accumulates.

 - If your brick is fairly porous, make sure to apply a good amount of primer, two coats if necessary, so that you build up the coating, and this will provide a smoother finish.

-Finally, you want to pick a finish paint that is going to look great while protecting your house.
+Finally, you want to pick a finish paint that will look great while protecting your house.
 A premium latex exterior paint in a flat finish is great looking, or upgrade to an eggshell or satin for a little extra shine and durability.